crush-157/graalvm-workshops/native-image/non-fungible-verses/README.md

 The source code and build scripts for this application are in _native-image/containerisation/lab/src_.

-The application is built on top of the [Spring Boot](https://spring.io/projects/spring-boot) framework and makes use of the [Spring Native Project](https://docs.spring.io/spring-native/docs/current/reference/htmlsingle/) (a Spring incubator to generate native executables using GraalVM Native Image).
+The application is built on top of the [Spring Boot](https://spring.io/projects/spring-boot) framework and uses the [GraalVM Native image Support](https://docs.spring.io/spring-boot/docs/current/reference/html/native-image.html) introduced in Spring Boot 3.0.

 The application has three classes: